edj-boston/simple-mesh/README.md

 ## Requirements

-Just include the SimpleMesh JS in the head of your HTML document.
+Host the file (located in `/dist`) and include the SimpleMesh JS in the head of your HTML document.

 ```html
 <script type="text/javascript" src="simple-mesh.js"></script>